 Retinal variables encode visual implantations (points, lines, areas) and can be used to represent differences (≠), similarities (≡), a quantified order (Q), or a qualitative order (O).
 For example, representing differences between the categories of Yes and No when responding to a survey is best done with the retinal variables of color, orientation and then shape (notice the varying size of the unequal symbol ≠ indicating difference in perceptual understanding).
 Representing differences between Yes and No using the retinal variable of size would be wrong, e.g. large circles for Yes and small circles for No, because then our perceptual system would be led to believe that Yes is more important than No.

 There is a seventh retinal variable, not listed by Jacques Bertin (1967), which is:

-We can detect movement and perceive differences in speed as an independent piece of information by comparison to the other six retinal variables listed above.
+We can detect motion and perceive differences in speed as an independent piece of information by comparison to the other six retinal variables listed above.

 This set of seven retinal variables are today referred to as ‘visual channels’, and the visual implantations are referred to as ‘marks’.
 For example, below I provide Figure 5.6 from Tamara Munzner’s (2014) excellent Visualization Analysis and Design:

 This case study demonstrates how to move from the point, to the line and finally to the area implantation each time encoding an additional piece of information.
 But using points, lines and areas can only get as this far: three pieces of information.